SCCapstone/decision_maker/README.md

 ### 1.1 Front End Technologies
 For the front end we are using Flutter.
 In order to develop, build, and run our Flutter application, you will need to download several things:
 * [Flutter](https://flutter.dev/docs/get-started/install)
    * The application depends on the several external packages.
-Before building, one needs to fetch these by running 'flutter pug get' (more info in section 2).
+Before building, one needs to fetch these by running `flutter pug get` (more info in section 2).
 * [Android Studio](https://developer.android.com/studio)
    * Flutter Plugin and Dart Plugin will be needed for development.
 To install these, start android studio, go to File -> Settings -> Plugins, select the 'Marketplace' tab, select the Flutter plugin and click 'Install', click 'Yes' when prompted to install the Dart plugin, and finally click 'Restart' when prompted.
 * [Virtual Device (Android)](https://developer.android.com/studio/run/managing-avds)